140am/butler/README.md

 - Request / Reply broker for Client requests
 - Service Discovery by adding `mmi.` as prefix to function names
-- Extensible in 28 programming languages
+- Extensible in 28 programming languages through `0MQ` sockets

 ## Getting Started